![]() |

 Ruth Beltran ![]() |

-Ruth is a current employee of Ecopetrol in Bogota, Colombia who will begin a PhD study in fall 2022 with the CBTH Project focusing on Ecopetrol’s production area in the Campos-Santos region of Brazil.
-Her research will be supported by Ecopetrol.
+Ruth is a current employee of Ecopetrol in Bogota, Colombia who began a PhD study in fall 2022 with the CBTH Project focusing on Ecopetrol’s production area in the Campos-Santos region of Brazil.
+Her research is supported by Ecopetrol.

 PhD graduate research assistant Back to Top |